"Are you sure about this, Santa?" When Jangle asked the question, several of the other elves in the board room gently nodded their heads in agreement.

 "Are you?
 Are you positive you know all that this will effect?"
 Jangle continued to press Santa, to the point that many of the other elves in the room started to get a little uncomfortable.
 The Big Guy wasn't usually questioned on his choices.

 "I think I do," said Santa, calmly.
-"But apparently you don't think I do, Jangle.
-Why don't you tell me what you think I don't know."
+"But apparently you don't think so, Jangle.
+Why don't you tell me what it is that you think I don't know."
 A barely audible "Oooo" filled the room at Santa's stern reply.

 Jangle cleared his throat, then took a sip from the mug of water in front of him.
 He cleared his throat again.
 "Well, Santa, if you hold firm to this decision, the naughty-to-nice percentages will be way out of whack.
 My elves are estimating it could be as much as a thirty-two percent swing toward the naughty side.
 That would put the overall totals well into the naughty camp."